 - Lubrication reduces the heat generated when the blades and foils come in contact which leads to friction between the parts.
 Therefore improving the comfort you get when you shave.
 This will, in turn, reduce the risk of razor burn, skin irritation, and blemishes.

-- It also prolongs the life span of the foils and blades, so that you won’t need to replace them often.
+- Prolongs the life span: It also prolongs the life span of the foils and blades, so that you won’t need to replace them often.

-- Lubrication reduces the stress put on the motor.
+- Less stress on the motor: Lubrication reduces the stress put on the motor.
 Usually, a lubricant allows for the cutting parts to glide over each other with minimal resistance.
 This means that the motor will not need to work too hard to keep the parts moving and most of the power will be used for cutting the hair coupled with minimal loss of energy in the form of heat.

 How to lubricate your electric razor